IBM/qjslib/README.md

 ### Browser vs module
 The build process for this project generates two seperate files in *lib/*.

-*qappfw.js* is not minified, it is designed to be bundled with your application code.
+*qappfw.js* is not minified.
+It is designed to be bundled with your application code.

-*qappfw.min.js* is minified with polyfills for browser compatibility, it is designed to be used directly in the browser.
+*qappfw.min.js* is minified with polyfills for browser compatibility.
+It is designed to be used directly in the browser.

 ### As a module